leobartowski/Project-MFC/README.md

-# Multivariable Feedback Control Projecy
+# Multivariable Feedback Control Project

 This repo contains a robust controller for the lateral flight dynamics of an aircraft.
 <br><br>